-Tana Hope is the director of clinical services for the Child and Family Therapy Clinic in the Behavioral Psychology Department of the Kennedy Krieger Institute.
-She is also an instructor of psychiatry at the Johns Hopkins University School of Medicine.
+Tana Hope is the Director of Clinical Services, Aliceanna in the Child and Family Therapy Clinic in the Behavioral Psychology Department of the Kennedy Krieger Institute.
+She is also an Instructor of Psychiatry at the Johns Hopkins University School of Medicine.

 Dr. Hope graduated from Louisiana State University where she received her master's degree and then her doctoral degree in 2001.
 Her concentration of study was in clinical psychology, both pediatric and adult behavioral medicine.
 Her minor field of study was in psychopharmacology and school psychology.
 She completed her pre-doctoral internship training at the Kennedy Krieger Institute and Johns Hopkins School of Medicine.
 Dr. Hope has been a licensed psychologist in the state of Maryland since 2003.